 -

-Sanghyun Kim is an artist and engineer whose multidisciplinary practice centers on kinetic installations that interrogate the boundaries between humans, machines, and so-called inanimate entities.
-His work originates from a pure technical curiosity about machines, exploring human-machine beings, their relationships, and boundaries in an era of unprecedented technological advancement.
-Instead of viewing machines only as tools, he considers them—and other presences he encounters, such as stones, branches, or atmospheric phenomena—as “targets” (objects) for inter-action.
-He asserts that what truly matters is not whether something fits the traditional definition of “life,” but how significance emerges in the process of inter-action and mutual experience.
-He frames every encounter as a network of inter-actions, challenging the fixedness of boundaries between the living and non-living, the human and non-human.
-In his work, meaning is not inherent in an entity, but is generated through direct inter-action with the perceiving subject, through sensation, engagement, and interpretation.
-He contemplates the conditions of existence and meaning, as well as the ways in which different entities form relationships.
-Through such inter-action, he believes that all beings—whether animate or inanimate—can exist on equal terms with humans.
-Rather than adhering to fixed criteria, he focuses on the emergence of meaning that arises from encounters and inter-actions.
-Through kinetic technologies and diverse media, his installations reveal and reimagine these inter-actions, inviting to question the foundations of perception, agency, and significance within all relationships.
+Sanghyun Kim is an artist and engineer whose practice crosses the boundaries between art and engineering, exploring the relationships among humans, machines, and entities of both life and non-life.
+His work begins with a pure technical curiosity about machines and reconstructs the relationships and boundaries of human-machine beings within the dimension of immaterial perception in an era of unprecedented technological advancement.
+He departs from the perspective that regards machines merely as tools or inanimate objects, instead considering even other presences—such as stones, branches, or atmospheric phenomena—as “targets (objects)” for inter-action.
+For him, what matters is not whether something conforms to the traditional definition of “life,” but how significance emerges through the process of interaction and mutual experience.
+Encounters in his work expand into a network of interactions that blur the boundaries between life and non-life, the human and the non-human.
+Meaning is not fixed within an individual entity but is continually generated through sensation, engagement, and interpretation.
+He contemplates the conditions of existence and meaning, as well as the ways in which different beings form relationships, seeking to explore how all entities can generate meaning on equal terms with humans.
+Based on this perspective, his work reveals the flow of relationships through technological mediation, offering a contemplative space that questions the origins of perception, agency, and significance.